Our purpose is to empower women who are survivors of abuse and oppression to rebuild their lives through peer mentorship, friendship, and support.

 How We Help

-Brave Beginnings partners with local shelters to identify women survivors of abuse who are interested in mentorship.
+Brave Beginnings provides female victims of abuse, oppression and family violence with access to mentorship and peer support.
 These could be women who are ready to go to school, advance their career, build a social support system, improve their self-esteem or work towards other goals.

 Survivors are then matched with our trained volunteer mentors, taking into account goals, ethnicity, language, location and age during the matching process.